NxPKG/khulnasoft-docs/content/email-security/_partials/_journaling-connector.md

     ![Verify the journal rule information](/images/email-security/deployment/api-setup/journaling/step9-verify-journal-rules.png)

 Once saved, the rule is automatically active.
-However, it may take a few minutes for the configuration to propagate and start pushing messages to Cloudflare Area 1.
-After it propagates, you can access the Cloudflare Area 1 dashboard to check the number of messages processed.
-This number will grow as journaled messages are sent to Cloudflare Area 1 from your Exchange server.
+However, it may take a few minutes for the configuration to propagate and start pushing messages to Khulnasoft Area 1.
+After it propagates, you can access the Khulnasoft Area 1 dashboard to check the number of messages processed.
+This number will grow as journaled messages are sent to Khulnasoft Area 1 from your Exchange server.

 ### 3. Compliance